Daughter of Genoa by Kat Devereaux #historicalfiction #bookreview

 Review

-Need an emotional tale…THIS IS IT!
+Need a change of pace for a Christmas read…THIS IS IT!
 Grab your copy today.

 I received this novel from the publisher for a honest review.